AM311/Cybersecurity_Report/home.md

 All these accounts are stored in the default `Users` folder of the domain.

 The **DNS/File server**, named `SERVERDNS`, has a static IP address set to `10.0.2.250`.
 Every machine in the domain uses this server as default DNS server.
-It hosts a folder that is shared to all computers in the domain (via *[AD's GPOs](https://en.wikipedia.org/wiki/Group_Policy)*), which can be read by everyone while can be written only by `Administrators` and `DnsAdmins`.
+It hosts a folder that is shared to all computers in the domain, which can be read by everyone while can be written only by `Administrators` and `DnsAdmins`.
 This device can be accessed and managed via Remote Desktop by `DnsAdmins` accounts.

-Every machine has a default local admin account (out of this lab's scope) named `Administrator` whose password is `Qwerty123`.
+Every machine has a default local admin account (*out of this lab's scope*) named `Administrator` whose password is `Qwerty123`.

 The attacker owns the credentials of `DomainUser`.